Profinite detection of 3-manifold decompositions: Preliminaries on profinite groups

 \subsection{Profinite Poincar\'e duality groups}

 In this section we collect the facts about profinite groups that we will need.
 The following results are all profinite analogues of well known results in the setting of discrete groups.
+Let $\Z_p$ denote the ring of $p$-adic integers.

 \begin{definition}[\cite{symonds_cohomology_2000}] Let $p$ be a prime.
 A profinite group $G$ of type $p$-$FP_{\infty}$ is called a \emph{Poincar\'e duality group} at $p$ of dimension $n$ if $cd_p(G)=n$ and